tarantool/doc/doc.rst

     :class: b-block-lightgray b-downloads-top

     Here is a **complete manual for Tarantool 1.7**.
-It embraces all aspects of using Tarantool: from introductory information and excercises for beginners -- to advanced instructions and detailed references for power users and contributors.
+It embraces all aspects of using Tarantool: from introductory information and exercises for beginners -- to advanced instructions and detailed references for power users and contributors.